 and critical mass. we are stoked to be building this info page about companies and resources who contribute to reducing waste and contributing to a circular economy.
-‘Zero Waste’ is the phrase we use because it’s got traction, but really it’s about practicing systems that best utilize resources at the immediate, short and long term.
+‘Zero Waste’ is the phrase we use because it’s got traction, but really it’s about practicing systems that best utilize resources at the immediate, short and long term. right now most of the focus is in the greater St. John's metro area, but we will grow.

 the Covid-19 pandemic is a reminder writ large that connection to each other and the planet is fundamental. it's also showing that adapting to change is something we humans can do very well when we need to.

-the guiding principle is that there is no ‘away - everything comes from somewhere and it goes somewhere. it just may be out of sight.
+the guiding principle is that there is no ‘away' - everything comes from somewhere and it goes somewhere. it just may be out of sight.

 given our focus on local, social, and green, it’s no surprise that companies on Guide to the Good are leaders in the local movement. you can find them by keying in ‘zero waste’ on the site, and look for the zero waste icon when looking at listings and profiles.